 - Qualifications of workshop Instructor(s) - teaching ability and experience with topic

-- Financial feasibility - Annual Meeting workshops must be self-supporting, meaning that all expenses must be covered by the workshop registration fees
+- Financial feasibility - Annual Meeting workshops have a limited budget; expenses must be covered by the workshop registration fees and a small instructor honorarium from FAIC.

 Host a Workshop